veverica-hrdzava/discoursetutorial/index.md

 [0, 0, 0, 0, 0, 0, 1, 0, 0, 0, 0, 0, 0, 0, 1, 0, 0, 0, 0, 1, 0, 0, 0, 0, 0, 1, 0, 0, 0, 1, 0, 0, 0, 0, 0, 0, 0, 1, 0, 0, 0, 0, 1, 0, 0, 0, 1, 0, 0, 0, 0, 0, 0, 1, 0, 0, 0, 0, 0, 0, 0, 1, 0, 0, 0, 0, 0, 1, 0, 0, 0, 0, 1, 0, 0, 0, 0, 0, 1, 0, 0, 0, 1, 0, 0, 0, 0, 0, 0, 0, 0, 1, 0, 0, 0, 0, 0, 1, 0, 0, 0, 0, 0, 1, 0, 0, 0, 1, 0, 0, 0, 0, 0, 1, 0, 0, 0, 0, 1, 0, 0, 0, 0, 0, 0]
 [7, 15, 20, 26, 30, 38, 43, 47, 54, 62, 68, 73, 79, 83, 92, 98, 104, 108, 114, 119]
 ```
 The first list has a value for each pseudosentence.
 A `0` indicates that it was not judged to be a subsection boundary, a `1` indicates that it was judged to be a subsection boundary.
-The second list simply gives the paragraph numbers corresponding to the subdivided text printout we previously printed.
+The second list simply gives the paragraph numbers corresponding to the subdivided text we previously printed.

-## 3. TextTiling: WindowDiff
+## 3. Discourse Segmentation Evaluation: NLTK WindowDiff Tool

 WindowDiff ([Pevzner and Hearst,2002](https://www.aclweb.org/anthology/J02-1002.pdf)) is a method that can be used to determine the success of the segmentation done by TextTiling.
 It is also available through [NLTK metrics](http://www.nltk.org/api/nltk.metrics.html?highlight=windowdiff#nltk.metrics.segmentation.windowdiff) and the source code can be found [here](http://www.nltk.org/_modules/nltk/metrics/segmentation.html#windowdiff).